-Throwback Menu of Yoken’s in Portsmouth, NH, Makes us Nostalgic for Simpler Times
+Throwback Menu of Yoken’s in Portsmouth, NH, Makes Us Nostalgic for Simpler Times

 Yoken's family restaurant and their famous sign went up in Portsmouth in 1947, according to a patch.com article.
-It seems the customers of the restaurant were loyal, but as the 90s turned into the 2000s, the clientele were mainly the regulars and that wasn't enough to keep Yoken's afloat like the happy whale on it's sign.
-Plus the Macleod family wanted to retire so Yoken's closed it's doors in 2004.
-Because the sign meant so much to the community it was resurrected in 2015 and still stands proudly today.
+It seems the customers of the restaurant were loyal, but as the '90s turned into the 2000s, the clientele were mainly the regulars, and that wasn't enough to keep Yoken's afloat like the happy whale on its sign.
+Plus, the Macleod family wanted to retire, so Yoken's closed its doors in 2004.
+Because the sign meant so much to the community, it was resurrected in 2015 and still stands proudly today.
 The plaza where the beloved seafood restaurant once lived is now referred to as "Yoken's Commons".

-Today on a Facebook group I am a proud member of called "Seacoast Eats" Eric Levi Levin posted a throwback menu of Yoken's and I couldn't believe my eyes!
+On the Seacoast Eats Facebook group, Eric Levi Levin posted a throwback menu of Yoken's, and I couldn't believe my eyes!

 Speaking of nostalgia, let's take a trip down memory lane together!